DojoEntertainment/dojoentertainment.github.io/_posts/2024-8-27-the-ultimate-guide-to-the-fireball-drinking-game.md

 ## User-Generated Content: Share Your Fireball Stories!

 We love hearing from our community!
 Have you played Fireball at a party recently?
-Share your funniest or most epic moments in the comments below, or tag us on social media using #FireballDojo.
+Share your funniest or most epic moments, tag us on social media using #FireballDojo.
 The best stories might even be featured in a future blog post or on our social channels!

 ## FAQ Section